Simonlee711/Simonlee711.github.io/_posts/23-03-05-cost-kindness.md

 {% include figure image_path="/images/post_photos/mia1.JPG" alt="this is a placeholder image" caption="Hugo & I" %}

 With that, this concludes this week's blog.
-I hope some of these anecdotes are heart-warming and help you strive to live a better life.
+I hope some of this anecdote is heart-warming and helps you strive to live a better life.
 Thanks for reading this week's blog!